netdata/learn/docs/agent/step-by-step/step-99.md

 -   Share your experience with Netdata and this tutorial.
 Be sure to [@mention](https://twitter.com/linuxnetdata) us on Twitter!
 -   Contribute to what we do.
-Browse our [open issues](https://github.com/netdata/netdata/issues) and check out out [contributions doc](../../CONTRIBUTING.md) for ideas of how you can pitch in.
+Browse our [open issues](https://github.com/netdata/netdata/issues) and check out out [contributions doc](/docs/contributing) for ideas of how you can pitch in.

 We can't wait to see what you monitor next!
-Bon voyage! ⛵
+Bon voyage! âµ